Canning Town station: Early years (1846-1923)

 The first station, originally named Barking Road, was opened on 14 June 1847 by the Eastern Counties and Thames Junction Railway on the south side of Barking Road in the Parish of West Ham.
-It was renamed Canning Town on 1 July 1873, and in 1888, this station was closed, being replaced by a new station on the north side of Barking Road (near Stephenson Street).
-The booking hall was replaced in the 1960s, and survived until 28 May 1994.
-The station was served by trains on the North London line to North Woolwich.
+Trains from this station ran from Bishopsgate railway station to North Woolwich railway station where there were ferries available on the Thames to take passengers to Woolwich.